Dynamics-Encoded Deep Learning for Robust System Identification and Parameter Estimation: Introduction

+we aim to learn the relevant missing physics: either the unknown dynamics $\vec{f}$ and/or unknown physical parameters $\Vec{\lambda}$.
+In real-world applications of these problems, the observed data are typically corrupted with significant levels of noise and limited, being infrequent in terms of time or space.

-System identification aims to discover the unknown dynamics of a system using only observed data from that system.
-In real-world applications, the observed data are typically limited (i.e., not all system components are observed) and noisy.
-System identification problems can result in {equation discovery} by finding an approximate representation of the governing equations \cite{Brunton2016SINDy, Chen2021SRPINN} or {dynamics discovery} by determining an approximation of the dynamics \cite{Raissi2018HPM, Churchill2023Missing, NODE}.
-Equation discovery requires prior knowledge of candidate functions to learn the unknown weights of each of these terms and build the governing equations, which is feasible in some applications where the physics or underlying scientific knowledge is well studied.
-However, unlike the approach in \cite{Brunton2016SINDy}, in this work, we do not assume that we have an understanding of candidate functions that could be included in the governing equations and, instead, learn the system dynamics solely from data.
+System identification aims to discover the unknown dynamics $\vec{f}$ of a system modeled as in \eqref{eq:ODE} using only observed data from that system.
+These problems can result in {equation discovery} by finding an approximate representation of the governing equations \cite{Brunton2016SINDy, Chen2021SRPINN} or {dynamics discovery} by determining an approximation of the dynamics \cite{Raissi2018HPM, Churchill2023Missing, NODE}.
+Equation discovery requires prior knowledge of candidate functions to learn the unknown weights of each of these terms and build the governing equations which is feasible in some applications where the physics or underlying scientific knowledge is well studied.
+However, in this work, we do not assume that we have an understanding of candidate functions that could be included in the governing equations and, instead, learn the system dynamics solely from data.
 In fact, we do not discover the governing equations explicitly but implicitly determine an approximation of the dynamical system for prediction.